Generalization error of min-norm interpolators in transfer learning: Proof Outline

-The most non-trivial part of our results is to prove the convergence (i) and obtain the precise expression for $\mathcal{R}(\hat\bbeta_{\lambda};\bbeta^{(2)})$.
+The most nontrivial parts of these results are to prove the convergence (i) and obtain the precise expression for $\mathcal{R}(\hat\bbeta_{\lambda};\bbeta^{(2)})$.
 For (ii), one can rewrite the difference $R(\hat\bbeta_{\lambda};\bbeta^{(2)}) -R(\hat\bbeta;\bbeta^{(2)})$ in terms of the eigenvalues of some symmetric random matrices such as $\bX^{(1)\top}\bX^{(1)} + \bX^{(2)\top}\bX^{(2)}$.
-Next, using high probability bounds of the largest and smallest eigenvalues (see Lemma \ref{lemma:ESD_bounded} and Corollary \ref{cor:ESD_bounded_weaker}), we are able to establish high probability convergence given by (ii) above.
+Next, using high probability bounds of the largest and smallest eigenvalues (see Lemma \appendixref{lemma:ESD_bounded}{D.3} and Corollary \appendixref{cor:ESD_bounded_weaker}{D.4}), we are able to establish high probability convergence given by (ii) above.
 Part (iii) only involves deterministic quantities and therefore classical analysis techniques.
 Finally, Step (iv) reduces to optimization problems over $\lambda$.

 The rest of this section is devoted to outlining the proof for part (i).
-These steps for model shift and covariate shift are detailed in Appendix \ref{subsec:proof:model_shift} and Appendix \ref{subsec:proof:design_shift}, respectively.
+These steps for model shift and covariate shift are detailed in Appendix \appendixref{sec:proof:model_shift}{E} and Appendix \appendixref{sec:proof:design_shift}{F}, respectively.

-\subsection{Model Shift}
+\subsubsection{Model shift}